Drayton

 Drayton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 18.7%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (4.5%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding them, including advanced diplomas (9.0%) and certificates (32.8%).
-Educational participation is high at 30.2%, with 9.4% in primary education, 7.5% in secondary education, and 4.8% pursuing tertiary education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (4.5%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 41.8% of residents aged 15+ holding vocational credentials – advanced diplomas (9.0%) and certificates (32.8%).

-Educational participation is notably high, with 30.2% of residents currently enrolled in formal education.
+Educational participation is high, with 30.2% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 7.5% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education